-How a private real estate sale works
+How a private home sale works

-A private real estate deal, also known as a FSBO (for sale by owner), is simply a transaction where the seller does not engage the full-service component of a real estate agent.
+A private real estate deal, also known as a FSBO (for sale by owner), is a transaction where the seller does not engage the full-service component of a real estate agent.

 That “full-service” distinction is important.